aai-institute/beyond-jupyter/refactoring-journey/step04-model-specific-pipelines/README.md

 models (with suffix `_orig`), preparing for the future case where we will have several additional models.

-## Are Sklearn Pipelines the Final Answer?
+## Are Scikit-learn Pipelines the Final Answer?

-While using sklearn pipeline objects allow for the definition of model-specific data processing, this concept only appears as an interim solution here.
+While using Scikit-learn pipeline objects allow for the definition of model-specific data processing, this concept only appears as an interim solution in our journey.

-The reader might ask the simple question `Why?`, so we would like to elaborate on this.
+The reader might ask the simple question "Why?", so we would like to elaborate on this.

-Although the sklearn pipeline concept introduces a new abstraction, namely the sklearn `fit/transform` protocol, the resulting code still has more or less a procedural character.
-We are chaining operations encapsulated in objects, which implement the bespoken protocol.
-Every modification, such as adding a new column transformation or changing the normalisation requires the definition of a new pipeline.
+Although the Scikit-learn pipeline concept introduces a new abstraction, namely the Scikit-learn `fit/transform` protocol, the resulting code can still be regarded as, more or less, procedural.
+We are chaining operations encapsulated in objects, which implement the aforementioned protocol.
+Every modification, such as
+    * changing the set of features,
+    * adding a new model-specific feature value transformation, or
+    * changing the normalisation
+requires the definition of a new pipeline; achieving modularity is not trivial.
 The combinatorial complexity of the manual definition of a pipeline per feature/pre-processing combination explodes very quickly.

-In other words, only using pipeline objects is to "low-level".
-We want a higher level of abstraction, which enables us to only provide a **declaration** of what we would like to do and the corresponding pipeline to achieve this is composed automatically.
+In other words, only using pipeline objects is too "low-level".
+We want a higher level of abstraction, which enables us to only provide a **declaration** of what we would like to do and the corresponding pipeline to achieve this shall be composed automatically, i.e. we would like to declare, for each model,
+  * which features we would like to use,
+  * which transformations it requires (and which shall then be applied to all relevant features appropriately).

-The aim of the next two steps is to introduce the framework [sensAI](https://github.com/aai-institute/sensAI), which already provides this functionality, i.e. allow to automatically build data processing pipelines, based on a user defined parametrisation.
+The aim of the next two steps is to introduce the framework [sensAI](https://github.com/aai-institute/sensAI), which already provides this functionality, i.e. allow to automatically build data processing pipelines based on a user-defined parametrisation.

 ## Principles Addressed in this Step